C4ptainCrunch/thesis/source/index.rst

 The subject of our study, Awale is an ancient, two player board game originating from Ghana.
 This game is also sometimes called Awele, Oware, Owari or Ayo in the neighbouring countries, languages and cultures :cite:`crane1982`.

-Originally, the game is played on the ground, by digging two rows of six small pits, each containing stones, seeds or shells.
+Originally, the game is played on the ground, by digging two rows of six small *pits*, each containing stones, seeds or shells.
 In the present document, we name them *seeds*.
 The game is also often played on a wooden board symbolizing the original dirt pits.
 The board can be schematized as in :numref:`fig:initial_board`, every big circle representing a pit and every small disc representing a seed.
 Numbers at the bottom right of each pit are the counts of seeds in each pit for better readability.